-In the architecture that is presented by authors of the paper ‘Mobile code offloading: from concept to practice and beyond’ [3], the client is composed of a code profiler, system profilers, and a decision engine.
+In the architecture that is presented in the paper ‘Mobile code offloading: from concept to practice and beyond’ [3], the client is composed of a code profiler, system profilers, and a decision engine.
 The server contains the surrogate platform to invoke and execute code.

+System profilers monitor multiple parameters of the smartphone, such as available bandwidth, data size to transmit, and energy to execute the code.
+We look to these parameters to know when to offload to the cloud.

 The code profiler determines what to offload (portions of code: Method, Thread, or Class).
 Code partitioning requires the selection of the code to be offloaded.
 Code can be partitioned through different strategies for instance, in the paper presented by Cuervo et al. [4], the static annotations are used by a software developer to select the code that should be offloaded.
 In the paper ‘Clonecloud: elastic execution between mobile device and cloud’ [5], Chun et al. have presented an automated mechanism, which analyzes the code during runtime.
 Automated mechanisms are preferable over static ones as they can adapt the code to be executed in different devices.

-System profilers monitor multiple parameters of the smartphone, such as available bandwidth, data size to transmit, and energy to execute the code.
-We look to these parameters to know when to offload to the cloud.

 The decision engine analyzes the parameters from System and code profilers and applies certain logic over them to deduce when to offload.
 If the engine concludes a positive outcome, the offloading system is activated, which sends the required data and the code is invoked remotely on the cloud; otherwise, the processing is performed locally.

-1.2 Challenges in Code Offloading
+1.2 Challenges in computation offloading

-The offloading technique is far from being adopted in the design of current mobile architectures; this is because utilization of code offloading in real scenarios proves to be mostly negative [6], which means that the device spends more energy in the Offloading process than the actual energy that is saved.
-In this section, we highlight the challenges and obstacles in deploying code Offloading.
+The offloading technique is far from being adopted in the design of current mobile architectures; this is because utilization of code offloading in real scenarios proves to be mostly negative [6], which means that the device spends more energy in the offloading process than the actual energy that is saved.
+In this section, we highlight the challenges and obstacles in deploying code offloading.

-We found out that Network Inconsistency is one of the major concern while we want to make a correct offloading decision to offload the processing on cloud.
-In Chapter 5, we have discussed more about this problem of Network Inconsistency.
+We found out that network inconsistency is one of the major concerns while we want to make a correct offloading decision to offload the processing on cloud.
+In Chapter 5, we have discussed more about this problem of network inconsistency.

-It is very difficult to evaluate runtime properties of code, the code will have non-deterministic behavior during runtime, it is difficult to estimate the running cost of a piece of code considered for Offloading [3].
-The code in consideration of Offloading might become intensive based on factors such as the user input, type of application, execution environment, available memory, etc. [6].
+It is very difficult to evaluate runtime properties of code, the code will have non-deterministic behavior during runtime, it is difficult to estimate the running cost of a piece of code considered for offloading [3].
+The code in consideration of offloading might become intensive based on factors such as the user input, type of application, execution environment, available memory, etc. [6].

 Code partitioning is one of the mechanisms considered by researchers.
 Code partitioning relies on the expertise of the software developer; the main idea is to annotate portions of code statically.
-These annotations can cause poor flexibility to execute the app in different mobile devices, it can cause unnecessary code Offloading that drains energy.
+These annotations can cause poor flexibility to execute the app in different mobile devices; it can cause unnecessary code offloading that drains energy.
 Automated strategies are shown to be ineffective, and need a major low-level modification in the core system of the mobile platform, which lead to privacy issues [3].

-The Offloading Decision engine in the mobile device should consider not only the potential energy savings, but also the response time of the request.
+The offloading decision engine in the mobile device should consider not only the potential energy savings, but also the response time of the request.
 It can also be argued that, as the computational capabilities of the latest smartphones are comparable to some servers running in the cloud, in such case why to offload.
-In this work, we have addressed some of these challenges by using Reinforcement Learning (RL) Decision Engine for Offloading Process.
+In this work, we have addressed some of these challenges by using Reinforcement Learning (RL) decision engine for offloading process.

 1.3 Contributions